AresMUSH/aresmush/game/plugins/fs3skills/help/roll.md

 - opposed
 plugin: fs3skills
 ---
 This game uses the FS3 skills system.
-Complete documentation can be found on the game wiki.
 This is a quick reference for the commands used to make an ability roll.
+For more help, see http://aresmush.com/fs3/fs3-3/roll-quickref/.

 `roll <ability>`
 `roll <character>/<ability>` - Makes a roll for someone else.